 - The vitae of candidates who may already have been identified, with a description of the process used to locate them.

-This documentation should be submitted to the Office of Diversity and Inclusion via email (email@example.com).
-The department's history with respect to hiring from underrepresented groups should also included for consideration.
+This documentation should be submitted to the Office of Diversity and Inclusion via email ([email protected]).
+The department's history with respect to hiring from underrepresented groups should also be included for consideration.

 A written determination will be rendered and transmitted to the requesting department.

 In the past, search waivers were sought in situations that simply should not have required the effort to prepare the request and the administrative time spent in review.
 That said, nothing precludes a department from undertaking a search in these cases — it is simply not a requirement.

 In the following cases, a full, open search is not required and a waiver from the search procedure need not be sought:

 - Appointments of 50% obligation or less, regardless of duration.